evansbenj/BIO722.md/5_deduping.md

+Or you can go back to where we left off last time [here](https://github.com/evansbenj/BIO722.md/blob/main/4_automating_readmapping_for_multiple_samples.md)

 # Goals

 The pipeline we ran through last time took you from raw next gen data to a sorted bam file for each sample.
 Before we genotype these data, we need to do two more steps: